typedb/typedb-docs/12-comparisons/01-semantic-web-and-typedb.md

 woman sub person;
 ```

 In this case, we can also create an instance of a `person` that is neither a `woman` or a `man`.
-If we don't want this, then we can add the word keyword `abstract` and make the `person` class abstract, which would make the definitions equivalent.
+If we don't want this, then we can add the keyword `abstract` and make the `person` class abstract, which would make the definitions equivalent.

 ### HasValue

-The `owl:hasValue` restriction can state that red wines should have the color "red" as the value of their `color` proprety:
+The `owl:hasValue` restriction can state that red wines should have the color "red" as the value of their `color` property:

 ```xml
 :RedWine